Ivison Macadam: Ministry of Information

 An early Ministry of Information poster Macadam was responsible for.

 He was Assistant Director General and Assistant Secretary to the Ministry of Information during World War II between 1939 – 41.

-His pre-war work from 1937 in forming the Ministry had to be unpublicised but once war broke out part of the Ministry's wartime role became very obvious.
+His pre-war work from 1937 in forming the Ministry had to be unpublicised, but once war broke out part of the Ministry's wartime role became very obvious.
 Among the monikers it was given was Ministry of Morale.
 Among its most visual activities were the hundreds of different posters it produced throughout the war for use all over Britain on billboards, in the London Underground, in railway stations and elsewhere where people congregated.
-Strangely among its most memorable today is one of its first that it is believed Macadam simply scribbled out in the similar manner to the way he thought as 'Keep Calm and Carry On' and told the staff to make it look noticeable and official for use in case of invasion (so a large number were printed in red with a crown at the top in 1939 but never actually used).
-This was prior to the hundreds of morale boosting posters they then issued after creating an artistic department that then employed accomplished poster designers throughout the war.
+Among its most memorable today is one of its first that it is believed Macadam simply scribbled out as "Keep Calm and Carry On", and told the staff to make it look noticeable and official for use in the event of a major bombing campaign or large seaborne attack that was expected: a large number were printed in red with a crown at the top in 1939, but never actually used because of the unexpected initial quiet period of the Phoney War when it would not have made sense.
+An artistic department, employing professional poster designers, was subsequently established, and produced hundreds of morale-boosting posters throughout the rest of the war.

 The ministry's other activities in overseeing broadcasting and censorship were less obvious.

 Macadam returned to the Royal Institute in March 1941 to continue its war work and oversee the post-war international reconstruction planning there with the additional important support of the US Rockefeller Foundation.

 The Annual Register of World Events

 He was the editor and the chairman of the advisory board of The Annual Register of World Events for twenty-six years, covering the years 1947–72.
-The Annual Register is the world’s oldest continuously published annual reference book founded by Edmund Burke.
+The Annual Register is the world's oldest continuously published annual reference book founded by Edmund Burke.

-On assuming the role of Editor for the year 1947 he introduced an Advisory Board that he chaired to which various learned societies nominated a representative, such as the Arts Council of Great Britain, The British Association for The Advancement of Science, The Royal Institute of International Affairs, the Royal Historical Society, The English Association, and included the Editor of The World Today.
+On assuming the role of Editor for the year 1947 he introduced an advisory board that he chaired to which various learned societies nominated a representative, such as the Arts Council of Great Britain, The British Association for The Advancement of Science, The Royal Institute of International Affairs, the Royal Historical Society, The English Association, and included the Editor of The World Today.